-Several terms are used to describe different forms of lime in stabilisation.
+Several terms are used to describe different forms of lime used in stabilisation.
 It is important to understand the meanings of these terms from the outset so that no mistake is made interchanging one form of lime for another.
 The two most common forms of lime available are:

-- Burnt Lime (Calcium Oxide) produced by burning high quality limestone at elevated temperatures.
+• Burnt Lime (Calcium Oxide) - produced by burning high quality limestone at elevated temperatures.
 The resulting product is then crushed and screened to specific sizes as required.
 The resulting product is stable but will react violently with water releasing considerable heat and steam.
-The fine burnt lime is very suitable and effective in drying and conditioning soils in bulk earthwork operations and modifying marginal aggregates.
-This product must be kept dry until used. - Hydrated Lime (Calcium Hydroxide) produced by the reaction of burnt lime with enough water to form a white powder.
+The fine burnt lime is very suitable and effective in drying and conditioning materials with plastic or swelling fines.
+This product must be kept dry until used.

+• Hydrated Lime (Calcium Hydroxide) - produced by the reaction of burnt lime with enough water to form a white powder.
 The product is then separated into different particle sizes through air separators in order to meet the manufacturer's specifications.
 The resulting product is stable and should be kept dry until use.
+However hydrated lime is in the form of a fine dust requiring careful handling.